 Comfort is not a bad thing.
 We need it at night so we can be well rested.
 A good night’s sleep allows us to accomplish more during work hours and engage more meaningfully with our significant others.
 There is comfort in routines and knowing what we need to do ahead of time.
 It helps people to have confidence in us and builds consistency and reliability.

 Comfort isn’t the enemy.
 Choosing comfort over growth is.
+To achieve greatness as a Caribbean entrepreneur we will need to forgo comfort for growth.

 In our lifetime we will move in and out of comfort and growth zones from season to season.